Master's Degree FAQ

 4. I don't speak Italian.
 Is it difficult to live in Florence without Italian language skills?

 No previous experience with the Italian language is necessary.
 Florence is a friendly city for English-speaking students.
 Students, upon arrival, find it easy to buy supplies, move about the city, and arrange trips and travel, all with minimal language skills in Italian.
-Students will be enrolled in Italian language as part of the program and will find by the end of their second semester they have branched out into new areas of Italy with their new-found language skills - but the experience of hundreds of Marist students who have studied at the branch campus has been one of comfort in this area.
+During orientation, students will be enrolled in a short introductory Italian program to gain survival skills or as a refresher course for those with some knowledge of Italian.
+After orientation, students will have the opportunity to sign up for undergraduate language courses or tutoring based on interest and language level - but the experience of hundreds of Marist students who have studied at the branch campus has been one of comfort in this area.

 5. How do I travel to Florence?

 Because our students come from all over the country and the world we do not usually organize group flights for students in our Master’s program.
 We have a relationship with a travel agent who specializes in student travel who can assist you with booking your flight, and for nervous travelers, we can arrange for students to fly on the same flight for companionship (when possible).
 We urge all students to review the travel section of the pre-departure program prior to booking travel to ensure you have all of the necessary information (i.e. the correct airport, orientation start date, etc.).

 6. Who else studies at the Marist Italy campus in Florence?